 Another idea is to hand each person a card which they will take with them to school or work.
 During the day write all the actions and movements they can do that Joni can’t.
 Then at dinner or before bed share your lists together, and end the day with prayers of genuine heart-felt gratitude to God for all your combined abilities.

 Finally, make some time to get to know Joni.
 Visit her website (www.JoniandFriends.org).
 Listen to one of her radio broadcasts on FamilyLife Today here .
 Learning about her life just might change yours.
 Then one day in Heaven you will recognize her beautiful face as she comes skipping to meet you in our forever home.

 Stay tuned to get the next lessons here on the blog the next several Thursdays.
-If you missed Lesson 1 and Lesson 2 , I’m linking them here.
-I invite you to subscribe to my blog here so that you’ll get the stories right in your inbox as soon as they’re available!
+Here are links to Lesson 1 and Lesson 2.
+I invite you to subscribe to my blog so that you’ll get the stories right in your inbox as soon as they’re available!

 *Gene Fedele, Heroes of the Faith (Alachua, FL: Bridge-Logos, 2003), 245–6.